GenericMappingTools/gmt/doc/rst/source/supplements/mgd77/mgd77list.rst

-combination of these parameters, any of 8 computed quantities (distance, heading, course-change, velocity, Carter correction, Eotvos correction and gravity and magnetic global reference fields), calendar sub-units of time (year, month, day, hour, min, sec), the NGDC id, and finally a preset weight (see **-W**).
+combination of these parameters, any of 8 computed quantities (distance, heading, course-change, velocity, Carter correction, Eotvos correction and gravity and magnetic global reference fields), calendar sub-units of time (year, month, day, hour, min, sec), the GEODAS id, and finally a preset weight (see **-W**).
 A sub-section can be specified by passing time- or distance-intervals along track or by selecting a geographical region.
 Finally, each output record may be required to pass any number